The following definitions are for terms used in this part. Acknowledgment means:

 (1) The hull and superstructure of which are constructed entirely of new materials; or (2) Which is constructed using structural parts of an existing vessel, which

-parts have been torn down so that they are no longer advanced to a degree which would commit them to use in the building of a vessel.
+parts have been torn down so that they are no longer advanced to a degree that would commit them to use in the building of a vessel.

 Officer in Charge, Marine Inspection (OCMI) means the Coast Guard official designated as such by the Commandant, under the superintendence and direction of a Coast Guard District Commander, who is in charge of an inspection zone in accordance with regulations set forth in 46 CFR part 1.